Edible Terrariums

 • Combine the corn starch and ¼ cup cold milk in a small bowl, and whisk until smooth and free of lumps.
 Set aside for now.

-• Place the milk, International Delight French Vanilla coffee creamer, cream, sugar, and salt in a 4-quart saucepan over medium heat.
-Bring the milk to a simmer.
+• Place the remaining 2 3/4 cups milk, heavy cream, sugar, and salt in a 4-quart saucepan over medium heat.
+Bring to a simmer.

 • Add the corn starch liquid and sifted cocoa powder, and whisk everything together.
 Continue to cook, whisking CONSTANTLY, until the mixture thickens, about 4 minutes.
 If you notice any stray lumps of corn starch, strain the pudding through a wire mesh strainer into a large bowl.